Island Hopping the Andaman Sea, Part 1: Phuket Town & Koh Lanta

 The next day I took the ferry to Koh Lanta.
 I decided to skip the Phi Phi Islands because I got the impression they start to get a bit over touristic.
 Right now, I´m actually considering of stopping there on my way back, so I can´t give an opinion yet.
 But for the start I decided to do Koh Lanta first.
 Koh Lanta is much bigger and there are many things to do, while in the meantime you can enjoy some quiet places too.

-I loved the place I booked, called Bamboo Hut!
+I loved the place I booked on booking, called Bamboo Hut!
+(I receive a small commission on your purchase through this link).
+Click here for Agoda, where I also receive a small commission on your purchase.
 It was super simple: just a bamboo bungalow with a mattress on the floor, mosquito net, fan and a very basic bathroom with a cold water shower.
 But it was recently opened so everything was new and very clean.
-I directly loved the place just because the friendliness of the owner of the place.
-And I couldn´t really complain about the simplicity since I paid €60,- for 7 nights.
-The girl was my age or younger, and I just loved the fact the way she was managing everything.
-Next to running the Bamboo Hut and keeping it clean, she is renting out scooters, organising day tours, running a restaurant next to it and driving her tuk tuk for taxi rides.
+I directly loved the place just because of the friendliness of the owner of the place.
+And I couldn’t really complain about the simplicity since I paid €60,- for 7 nights.
+The girl was my age or younger, and I just loved the way she was managing everything.
+Next to running the Bamboo Hut and keeping it clean, she is renting out scooters, organising day tours, running a restaurant next to it and driving her tuk-tuk for taxi rides.
 She did everything!

 The daughter of the king came to visit last month!

-From Koh Lanta Old Town to the sea gypsy village
+From Koh Lanta Old Town to the sea gipsy village

-Another ´coincidence´ in regards to ´Safety Stop´.
+Another accidental ´synchronicity´ or coincidence´ in regards to ´Safety Stop´.

-Meeting my friends from the Netherlands on Ko Lanta!
+Meeting my friends from the Netherlands on Ko Lanta, more coincidences?